Happy to have you with us live from the Southern Command in sunny South Florida.

 I'm very flattered.

-Uh he proves Rudy's strategy is working on the judges.
+He proves Rudy's strategy is working on the judges.

-I have I have explained that.
+I have explained that.

-You know, Rudy was the Republican base, has got a problem in that he is openly pro-life.
+Rudy was the Republican base, has got a problem in that he is openly pro-life.

-A Rose's way is a lot rotten law.
+Roe versus Wade is a lot rotten law.

-We need to have a democratic decision on this rather than a bunch of judges deciding what is morally right and morally wrong.
+We need to have a Democratic decision on this rather than a bunch of judges deciding what is morally right and morally wrong.

-People need to decide this.
+The people need to decide this.

 And in that sense, I'm going to appoint strict constructionists to the court.

-I like Roberts and I like uh Scalia.
+I like Roberts, and I like Scalia.

 And I'm going to appoint other judges like that.

-Well, the the the message that he wants conveyed is that he'll appoint enough judges that will overturn Roe versus Wade despite his uh his uh personal view on it, and uh that is evidence that uh Rudy's strategy is working, uh at least with him and probably with some other voters as well.
+Well, the message that he wants conveyed is that he'll appoint enough judges that will overturn Roe versus Wade, despite his personal view on it.

-Back to the phones, we go to Becky in the uh hometown of Congressman William Jefferson, Democrat Louisiana, well, maybe not hometown, but he's there.
+We go to Becky in the hometown of Congressman William Jefferson, Democrat Louisiana.

 Becky, how are you?